Homepage

 The mineral-rich springs that have gushed from the rocks at Kalithea since ancient times are said to have healing properties – drawing royals and celebrities to take the waters here since the 1930s.

-Swim in the bay that’s still watered by Kalithea’s health-giving springs and take in the view from Kalithea’s pretty Art Deco rotunda, which opens on to one of Rhodes' loveliest bays and has been the backdrop for countless films including 1961 war epic, The Guns of Navarone.
+Swimming in the bay that’s still watered by Kalithea’s health-giving springs is one of the best things to do in Rhodes.
+Take in the view from Kalithea’s pretty art deco rotunda, which opens on to one of Rhodes's loveliest bays and has been the backdrop for countless films including 1961 war epic, The Guns of Navarone.

 Don’t miss: Coffee and cake in Kalithea’s beachside cafe.